0nn0/website-development-questionnaire/README.md

-To help fellow developers, we at [Pillar](http://www.pillarstudio.com) published our questionnaire which is a list of questions that can be used when kicking off the  development of a website.
+We at [Pillar](http://www.pillarstudio.com) published our questionnaire which is a list of questions that can be used when kicking off the  development of a website.
 It's meant as a guideline or checklist and can be used as a foundation on which to base your proposal.

 ## ⚡️ Contribute
 Do you have suggestions on how to further improve the questionnaire?
 Please create an issue [here](web-development-questionnaire) and submit your feedback.